The worst and best recipes for tiramisù

 Whip the yolks until they’re foamy and of a light lemony yellow.
 Throw in 500 g of Mascarpone and mix thoroughly with a spoon.

-Add roughly 200 g of sugar and a pinch of salt to the egg whites, and whip to firm peaks, then mix the yolks and the whites together, again with a spoon.
-Don’t rush or the mixture will lose its foaminess and your tiramisù won’t hold together.
+Add roughly 200 g of sugar and a pinch of salt to the egg whites, and whip to firm peaks, then mix the yolks and the whites together with a spoon.
+Don’t rush, or the mixture will lose its foaminess, and your tiramisù won’t hold together.

 You’ll have prepared roughly 250 ml of coffee.
 It needs to be espresso, best if made with a Moka.
 Let it sit until it’s at room temperature, then pour it into a plate.
 Pour half a cup of rum into another plate.
-Now dip the Savoiardi, one second in the coffee on one side, one second in the rum on the other side, don’t let’em get soggy, then place them side by side into a standard casserole pan, try to leave no empty spaces in between.
+Now dip the Savoiardi, one second in the coffee on one side, one second in the rum on the other side, don’t let them get soggy, then place them side by side into a standard casserole pan.
+Try to leave no empty spaces in between.

 Once you have a layer of Savoiardi at the bottom of the pan, cover it with 1/3 of the cream and repeat for 2 more layers.

 Cover the casserole with tin foil, put it in the fridge, and let it sit for a couple of hours minimum.
-This is usually the hardest part.
-Dust it with cocoa right before serving.
+This is usually the hardest part because tiramisù is hard to resist to for that long.
+Dust it with cocoa powder right before serving.